Moroccan nationalism: Islam and Moroccan nationalism

 Historically, the Moroccan nationalist movement emphasised Islam as a unifying force.
 Specifically, the Salafi movement was a major influence over Moroccan nationalism.
 According to the historian Daniel Zisenwine, "Salafi ideology was of paramount importance in the crystallization of Moroccan nationalist political and social positions".
-One prominent Moroccan nationalist who was a Salafi was Allal al-Fassi who is described as the "most dominant standard-bearer of Moroccan nationalism".
+One prominent Moroccan nationalist who was a Salafi was Allal al-Fassi who is described as the "most dominant standard-bearer of Moroccan Salafism".
 He saw Salafism as synonymous with nationalism.

 The link between Islam and Moroccan nationalism persisted even after independence.
 The Green March, for example, took its name from the symbolic colour of Islam.
 The Moroccan volunteers who took part in the Green March carried Qurans with them and red and green banners representing Morocco and Islam.
 They were also asked to recite Surah al-Fatiha when crossing the Sahara.
 Many of these volunteers were also draped in parchments containing Quranic verses or national flags.
 Since the march portrayed itself as Islam beating back or Morocco liberating itself from Western invaders and imperialism, the success of the march had religious significance for many people.
 Hassan II portrayed it as a jihad against the Spanish and portrayed himself as an imam of the community.